Day225rd/Quarterly-assesment-3/README.md

 Issue: Incorrect or missing database connection.

 Solution: Make sure that the SQLite database file is located in the same directory as the Python script, or provide the correct file path to the sqlite3.connect() function

+/////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+Quiz Bowl Database Management
+This project involves managing a database for storing and manipulating quiz bowl questions.
+The SQLite database is used to store quiz questions, answers, and the associated course names.
+The Python script allows for operations such as creating tables, inserting data, and retrieving data from the database.

+Table of Contents
+Installation
+Usage
+Database Structure
+Functions
+License
+Installation
+To use this script, you need Python installed on your system along with the sqlite3 module, which is part of Python’s standard library.

+Clone or download the project files.
+Ensure you have Python 3.x installed.
+The script uses SQLite, so there's no need for an external database server.
+Usage
+Create Tables
+The script can create a database table for storing quiz bowl questions.
+The table DatabaseM stores:

+id: A unique identifier for each record.
+course: The subject or course the question belongs to.
+question: The quiz question.
+answer: The correct answer for the question.
+Insert Data
+Questions can be inserted into the database by populating the quizbowl_questions list with tuples containing the course, question, and answer.
+Uncomment the executemany() command to insert data into the database.

+View Data
+You can retrieve and print data from a table.
+This is done by executing a SELECT query to fetch all the data and print it to the console.
+Modify the table name in the execute() method if you need to fetch from a different table.

+Delete Data or Tables
+To delete all data from a table, use the DELETE FROM <tablename> query.
+If you need to completely remove a table from the database, use the DROP TABLE command.
+Be cautious when using these commands, as they cannot be undone.